 Guidelines for Successful Proposals

-Presentations are limited to a maximum of four speakers, and no speaker is permitted to be part of more than two accepted proposals.
+Presentations are limited to a maximum of four speakers.

 Proposals are expected to be company and product neutral, educational in focus, and well-formed.